Expression.java

 for (Token t : tokens) {

-output.push(((NumberToken) t).getValue());
+case NUMBER -> output.push(((NumberToken) t).getValue());

-final VariableToken vt = (VariableToken)t;
+final VariableToken vt = (VariableToken) t;

 if (!vt.isValueSet()) {